Existence and asymptotic behaviors of solutions to Chern-Simons systems and equations on finite graphs: Proof of Theorem

 \section{Proof of Theorem \ref{tho}}

-First, we introduce the following maximum principle which is Lemma 4.1 in \cite{huang2020existence}. \begin{lemma} Let $G=(V,E)$ be a finite graph.
-If there is a positive constant $K$ such that $\D u(x) -Ku(x) \geq 0$ for all $x\in V$, there holds $u\leq 0$ on $V$. \end{lemma}
+Firstly, we reference a key maximum principle, denoted as Lemma 4.1, as outlined in \cite{huang2020existence}.
+For comprehensive understanding, we also provide a proof of this principle herein. \begin{lemma} Let $G=(V,E)$ be a finite graph.
+If there is a positive constant $K$ such that $\D u(x) -Ku(x) \geq 0$ for all $x\in V$, there holds $u\leq 0$ in $V$. \end{lemma} \begin{proof}

+The proof unfolds via contradiction.
+Let's posit that $u>0$ at a certain point within $V$.
+Consequently, $u$ reaches its maximum at a point, denoted by $x_0$, where $u(x_0)>0$.
+This implies that

+However, according to the definition of the $\mu$-Laplace, it's established that $\D u(x_0)\leq 0$.
+This leads us to a contradiction.
+Therefore, it follows that $u\leq 0$ throughout $V$. \end{proof}